Finally, how many efficiencies supercomputers have? And, what do they measure?: Amdahl's Law in terms of our model

-\textit{Only three of the ten top supercomputers used all of their cores when running \gls{HPCG}}, while, of course, they used all their cores when running benchmark \gls{HPL}.
-Comments such as "\textit{The HPCG performance at only 0.3\% of peak performance shows the weakness of the Sunway TaihuLight architecture with slow memory and modest interconnect performance}"~\cite{DongarraSunwaySystem:2016} and "\textit{The \gls{HPCG} performance at only 2.5\% of peak performance shows the strength of the memory architecture performance}"~\cite{DongarraFugakuSystem:2020} show that supercomputing experts did not realize, that the efficiency is a(n at least) 2-parameter function number of the number of \gls{PU}s in the system, and that the workload defines the achievable payload performance.

-Notice two more rooflines.
-During the development of the interconnection technology, between years 2004 and 2012, different implementation ideas have been around, and they competed for years.
-The beginning of the second roofline, around year 2011, coincides with the dawn of \gls{GPU}s, interfering with the effect of the interconnection technology.

-The top roofline dawned with the appearance of $Taihulight$: some assistant processors take over part of the duties of the individual cores, and in this way the non-payload portion of the workload can be mitigated.
+The top roofline dawned with the appearance of $Taihulight$: some assistant processors take over part of the duties of the individual cores, and in this way, one can mitigate the non-payload portion of the workload.
+This roofline can be slightly above the possible roofline at the price of using a slightly modified computing paradigm; using cooperating cores.

 It is important to notice the two red pentagons in the figure: they represent the performance gain achieved using half-precision operand length.
 The performance gain is lower than the double precision equivalent, just because of the increased relative weight of housekeeping, as discussed in detail in section~\ref{sec:operandlength}.